 Conducting a social media audit is a key part of a social media marketing plan.
-An audit assesses how well your current social media use works for you.

 We can waste time and resources trying to improve things that don’t need improving while neglecting the things that we really need to work on.